Sustainability & Resilience

 Programs & Initiatives

-Worcester is working on building resilient solutions to the climate change impacts in our city – be it extreme summer, street flooding from the flash floods or snow and ice storms.
-Check out our two current projects where you can get involved in helping us gather street flooding data and plant dense urban forests to help with heat and building our community resilience!
+Worcester is working on developing a deep understanding of climate change impacts in our city and building resilient solutions to them - be it extreme heat, street flooding from flash floods or snow and ice storms.
+Check out our projects, resources and how you can get involved!

 Worcester Lake with Beach and Pathway Preserving Lakes & Ponds